A Strategic Conference on Advancing Oncology Pathways Across the NHS - All Convenzis Events Provide 8 CPD Points Per Delegate

 Take part in our conference prize draw by visiting all stands and scanning your lanyard at each for a chance to win £100 voucher.

 Cancer remains one of the NHS’s most complex and urgent challenges demanding faster diagnosis, more equitable access to treatment, and a workforce confident in delivering precision care.
-The 10 Year Health Plan places early detection, innovation, and personalisation at the heart of future oncology services.
+The National Cancer Plan places early detection, innovation, and personalisation at the heart of future oncology services.

 The NHS Oncology Conference provides a strategic forum for leaders to address these challenges together, translating policy ambition into practical delivery.
 This event brings NHS teams, ICSs, and cancer alliances together to exchange tested models, frameworks, and collaborative solutions to strengthen early detection, scale genomics, and integrate personalised oncology care within community settings.